talipucar/SubTab_extended/README.md

 The unofficial implementation of the paper.

-**Note:** <span style="color:red">This repo includes codes and pre-processed data to reproduce the results for Adult Income and BlogFeedback datasets.</span>
+:fire: **NEW** :fire: This repo includes codes and pre-processed data to reproduce the results for Adult Income and BlogFeedback datasets in addition to MNIST implementation from the official Github repo.

 [SubTab: Subsetting Features of Tabular Data for Self-Supervised Representation Learning](https://arxiv.org/abs/2110.04361)